fal-ai/dbt-fal/docsite/docs/Docs/fal-cli/python-models.md

 SELECT * FROM {{ target.schema }}.{{ model.name }}
 ```
-The `FAL_GENERATED <checksum>` line is to make sure that the file is not being directly modified.
+The `FAL_GENERATED <checksum>` line is there to make sure that the file is not being directly modified.